 PART 3: THE INTERCEPTOR PROJECT

-I've made the trip many times, each time, taking like-minded friends, fellow writers, photographers and colleagues and it never fails to impress.
 The VLA has been featured in many commercials and feature films like Contact and 2010: The Year We Make Contact, all movies based on science's view of how mankind will definitively prove that we are not alone in the universe.
 Both favorites of mine.

 I got a job at a local department store selling cameras and electronics.
 I was personable, knowledgeable and a good salesman.
 My salary paid the bills, but there were other bonuses as well.
 After a year I was eligible for a 15 percent employee discount.
 Better photographic gear was my first priority but obtaining the radio gear was always in the back of my mind.

 She became (as I called her) the queen of garage sales.
-Every Saturday morning, my mother and I would get up early and with the local newspaper classified section in hand we'd hit the neighborhoods looking for things we needed as a family, clothes and furniture but rare occasions I found things that I wanted, like used stereo equipment, books and vintage all band radios.
+Every Saturday morning, my mother and I would get up early and with the local newspaper classified section in hand we'd hit the neighborhoods looking for things we needed as a family, such as clothes and furniture but on rare occasions I found things that I wanted, like used stereo equipment, books and vintage all band radios.

-Although I could get the garage sale gear to work well, what I could monitor was limited by the era of technology they came from, which meant a lot of late night knob twiddling sessions and log books filled with notes, the tuning window marked with grease pencil so I could mark on the band-spread (where on the dial I had found any stations of interest) but dealing with un-precise analog radios that had the tendency to drift off frequency was frustrating.
-Although it opened up parts of the radio spectrum previously out of reach to me, finding anything of value was a miss and hit affair.
-I likened it to figuring out the plot of a novel with every third page missing.
+Although I could get the garage sale gear to work, what I could monitor was limited by the era of technology they came from, which meant a lot of late night knob twiddling sessions and log books filled with notes.
+I'd mark the tuning window with grease pencil so I could mark on the dial any stations of interest.

 We moved often.
 Sometimes we couldn't make rent and would get kicked out by the landlord but sometimes this would turn out to be a good thing.